top of page

 Island exploration to harvest fresh ingredients

-In the world of marketing, "impressions" are cheap.
-You can buy a thousand eyeballs for a few dollars, but they will look away in seconds.
+In marketing, "impressions" are cheap.
+You can buy a thousand eyeballs for a few dollars, but they look away in seconds.

 Engagement is the real currency.

 In just the first few months, Shiro's Kitchen Cruise generated over 10,000 game sessions.
-If we estimate a conservative 5 minutes per session for a simulation game, that is over 50,000 minutes of deep, focused brand immersion.
+If we estimate a conservative 5 minutes per session for a simulation game, that amounts to over 50,000 minutes of deep, focused brand immersion.

 Conclusion